 Over the years, we have featured some of Jon Staudacher’s more innovative projects and ideas.
 From his extreme house, to race boats, to aerobatic airplanes, to a gate at the end of his driveway, to something as simple as a paint roller brake, Jon has always sought the simplest method to build his projects.
 Jon’s latest project is no exception.

-During week long, hands-on classes, renowned furniture maker Michael A. Doerre demonstrates the building techniques he uses to make his original design, the Number One Chair.
-He teaches students a system of construction and leg seat joinery based on the use of a table saw, band saw, router and simple hand tools.
+During week-long, hands-on classes, renowned furniture maker Michael A. Doerre demonstrates the building techniques he uses to make his original design, the Number One Chair.
+He teaches students a system of construction and leg seat joinery based on the use of a table saw, band saw, router, and simple hand tools.
 Continue reading →

-If the patterned non-skid on your production-built fiberglass boat needs repair, you may be interested to know that flexible molds are available for making professional looking repairs.
+If the patterned non-skid on your production-built fiberglass boat needs repair, you may be interested to know that flexible molds are available for making professional-looking repairs.
 Continue reading →

-Many of our readers who are familiar with WEST SYSTEM® Brand epoxy products for building and repair already know the benefits of fastener bonding techniques.
-WEST SYSTEM® epoxy has been used in other industries for many years as well, and these folks apply knowledge and techniques developed in the marine and aerospace industries in their work.
+Many of our readers who are familiar with WEST SYSTEM® Epoxy products for building and repair already know the benefits of fastener bonding techniques.
+WEST SYSTEM Epoxy has been used in other industries for many years as well, and these folks apply knowledge and techniques developed in the marine and aerospace industries in their work.
 A good example is the sign industry, a huge industry in the U.S. with companies ranging from mom & pop garage operations to multimillion-dollar corporations.
 Continue reading →

-Even though we’ve been promoting the use of WEST SYSTEM® epoxy for repairing fiberglass boats (boats made with polyester resin) in our manuals and Epoxyworks for many years, we continue to receive inquiries asking whether it is appropriate to use epoxy for polyester boat repair.
+Even though we’ve been promoting the use of WEST SYSTEM® Epoxy for repairing fiberglass boats (boats made with polyester resin) in our manuals and Epoxyworks for many years, we continue to receive inquiries asking whether it is appropriate to use epoxy for polyester boat repair.
 Because of the misinformation still prevalent in marinas, local yacht clubs and on the Internet, we felt it was time to restate the case for epoxy.
 Continue reading →

-Most production fiberglass boats are made with polyester resin.
+Most production fiberglass boats are made with polyester resin, and we’re often asked if it’s appropriate to use polyester gelcoat over epoxy.
 WEST SYSTEM® epoxy is a wonderful material for repairing polyester fiberglass boats.
 One reason for this is the ability of epoxy to form a stronger mechanical bond to a damaged laminate than polyester resin.
 Epoxy also provides a better moisture barrier than polyester resin.
 Continue reading →

-Pouring a thick coating of epoxy onto a table top can produce a unique effect.
-With a ¼” thick coating, you can cast a variety of objects in the epoxy for decorative accents.
-Coins, fabrics, sticks of wood, memorabilia and photographs have been used in this decoupage application.
+Pouring a thick coating of epoxy onto a tabletop can produce a unique effect.
+With a ¼” thick coating, you can cast an epoxy tabletop with a variety of objects covered in the epoxy for decorative accents.
+Coins, fabrics, sticks of wood, memorabilia, and photographs have been used in this decoupage application.
 Here are a few tricks to make things go more smoothly.
 Continue reading →